whimsitoons

 The Animation Process

-The journey of a 2D animation project unfolds through a series of meticulous stages.
+The journey to create 2D animated explainer video unfolds through a series of meticulous stages.
 Starting with conceptualization and storyboarding, animators progress to the creation of an animatic—a preliminary version that sets the visual rhythm of the animation.
 The painstaking process of hand-drawing or digitally crafting each frame demands unwavering attention to detail.
 Let’s move on and explore briefly each of the step involved in the animation process:

 Conceptualization: Weaving the Tapestry of Ideas